Kermit Zarley

-Biography
+Early life and amateur career

 Zarley was born in Seattle, Washington.
-He graduated from the University of Houston and was a distinguished member of the golf team.
+He attended from the University of Houston.
+Zarley was a distinguished member of the Houston Cougars golf team.
 He was the individual champion at the 1962 NCAA Division I Championships and also led his team to victory.
+Zarley graduated in 1963.

+Professional career

 Zarley had three dozen top-10 finishes in PGA Tour events during his 18 years on Tour including three wins.
-Zarley had three top-10 finishes in major championships; his best was a solo 6th at the 1972 U.S. Open.
-Zarley won once on the Senior/Champions Tour.
-On both Tours, he finished second or tied for second seventeen times.
+He had three top-10 finishes in major championships; his best was a solo 6th at the 1972 U.S. Open.
+Zarley won once on the PGA Senior Tour.
+Between tours, he finished second or tied for second seventeen times.

-Due to his unusual name, Zarley was often called "the Pro from the Moon" or "Moon Man."
-It is because comedian Bob Hope once interviewed him on national television and remarked, "Kermit Zarley, with a name like that he must be the pro from the moon."
-In a Wayne and Shuster sketch about a golf tournament being held on the streets of Toronto, Johnny Wayne's character is named "Zarley Kermit, Jr."